The equivariant cohomology of complexity one spaces: Equivariant cohomology

-The Atiyah-Bott/ Berline-Vergne (ABBV) localization formula \cite{ab, bv} expresses the integral over $M$ of an equivariant cohomology class as a sum of integrals over the connected components $F$ of the fixed point set $M^T$ as follows.
+The Atiyah-Bott/ Berline-Vergne (ABBV) localization formula \cite{AB:1984, BV:1982} expresses the equivariant pushforward under $\pi \colon M \to \pt$ of an equivariant cohomology class as a sum of equivariant pushforwards of $\pi|_{F}$ over the connected components $F$ of the fixed point set $M^T$ as follows.
+We must use $\Q$ coefficients because Euler classes are inverted.